 Another option is to file a lawsuit, but this is a more complex process.
 It is recommended that you speak with a labor law attorney to explore your options and receive guidance on how to receive the best possible outcome, including a financial settlement.

-Is it possible to lose my job if I mistakenly accused my employer of breaking the law?
+Can I lose my job for mistakenly accusing my employer of breaking the law?

 As long as you had a genuine belief that your employer was acting illegally when you reported them, they are not allowed to take any retaliatory actions against you, such as firing or demoting you.

-How can I show that I have been retaliated against for speaking out as a whistleblower?
+How can I show that I have been retaliated against?

 See our related article on whistleblower protection for employees who report legal violations (LC 1102.5).